 undated map of Montville shows W. Hillhouse land, cemetery

-& Mount Hillhouse near Montville Hill (
+& Mount Hillhouse near Montville Hill (click to enlarge).

 Raymond Hill Cemetery